Travel: Research & Training Grants

 The following categories are eligible to apply for this program:

-- Full-time regular faculty (i.e. T&R, research faculty, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
+- Advised by full-time regular faculty (i.e. T&R, research faculty, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
 Research and Special Professional faculty must document their independence as described in Section 1 of the proposal form.

-- Active member of the Eck Institute for Global Health (please contact the Program Director for information on how to become a member).
+- Advised by an active member of the Eck Institute for Global Health (please contact the Program Director for information on how to become a member).
 An active member consistently affiliates themselves with the Institute on their grant proposals.

 Awards of up to $5,000 is available for eligible applicants.
 Applications that exceed this amount may be considered but approval to submit your application must be obtained first from the Program Director.